SeifFahmy/Portfolio/README.md

 # Portfolio
-A public portfolio of projects I've created
+A public portfolio of projects I've created.

+I have not added any of my finished projects as of yet.